-We offer two semester programs for high school and gap-year students: Ecuador in the fall, and Northern New England and Canada in the winter.
-Students may enroll in one or both semesters.
+We offer semester programs for high school and gap-year students: Rio Grande Semester in the fall, and the Arctic to Manhattan program in the winter.
+Students may enroll in one or two semesters.
 Both journeys are based on extended wilderness travel, participation in vibrant community life and an accredited academic curriculum.
-Students will receive FULL high school or college credit for participation in a Kroka Semester.
-Federal loans and grants are available.
+Students receive high school and/or college credit for participation in a Kroka Semester.

 The Gifts of Semester

 We experience the beauty of what the Norwegians call friluftsliv, roughly translated as free life in nature, moving with sureness and ease over the land, learning the old skills not to “survive” but to celebrate our ability to find home outdoors.

 A sense of intimacy with a friendly wilderness becomes natural.
 One semester student said, “when the pressure drops, I can taste it in my mouth, and I know it will rain.”